Skip to Content

 (c) Bridgits Bakery

 To partake in this afternoon tea London bus tour is like encapsulating the best of the city all in one experience.
-A traditional afternoon tea by Brigit’s Bakery is served on a vintage double decker bus as it tours around the main areas of the city.
+A traditional afternoon tea by Brigit’s Bakery is served on a vintage double decker bus as it tours the main attractions of the city.
 As you pick at sandwiches, profiteroles and fluffy cupcakes, a voiceover gives an overview of the main sights as they pass out the window.

 For visitors to London, this is certainly a good use of your time, plus it’s incredibly instagrammable with retro seating and fairy lights.